Brother, I'm Dying: Plot

 Brother, I'm Dying is an autobiography narrative that begins in the country of Haiti and eventually ends in the United States.
 The author, and main character Edwidge Danticat, was born in Haiti in 1969.
 At the age of four she was left to be raised by her uncle while her parents moved to the United States on a work visa to pursue economic opportunities.
 It wasn't until the age of twelve that she was able to be reunited with her family.
 She falls in love, marries, and eventually has a child.
 Edwidge's father becomes terminally ill and she decides to write her family's life story so that it can be shared with relatives that are still living in Haiti.
+It was through this book that Danticat was able to step out of writing fictional stories, and in turn share the mistreatment her Uncle Joseph faced as an immigrant, along with the political violence her family members experience in Haiti.

 Style

 Brother, I'm Dying is an autobiography and memoir about a family and political history.
 The first-person plot features flashbacks throughout the book.
 The protagonist, who is also the author, goes from looking at past events to future events.
 She wrote a collection of facts from history that referenced official documents, memories, and story woven from past to present, to create a cohesive whole.

-This is a vivid sort of memoir, influenced by the author's fiction writing.